AdobeDocs/experience-manager-cloud-service.sv-SE/help/assets/add-assets.md

 > [!NOTE]
 >
-> Mer information om hur du överför kapslade mapphierarkier till AEM finns i [Massöverföring av resurser](#bulk-upload).
+> Om du behöver överföra kapslade mapphierarkier till AEM, se [Massöverföring av resurser](#bulk-upload)

 <!-- #ENGCHECK I'm assuming this is no longer relevant....
 If yes, this should be removed#